Refuse Your Mail

 What if I get my refused mail back?

 This does happen sometimes, and might be really frequent for you depending on where you live.
-Essentially, sometimes the mail sorting equipment and process is so efficient that it just looks at the barcodes on the mail and routes it right back to its original destination again, without a person looking at it (or at least looking at it closely enough to notice that it’s refused).
+Essentially, sometimes the mail sorting equipment and process is so efficient that it just looks at the barcodes on the mail and routes it right back to its original destination again, without a person looking at it (or at least looking at it closely enough to notice that it’s been refused).
 Mail carriers are so rushed they probably won’t notice the refused mail in the stack they put in your mailbox.
 If this happens to you, mark through the barcodes and maybe put an X through the destination address with a dark (preferably black) marker so that the automated equipment can’t read it to send it back to you.
 You don’t need to obliterate the address; you just need to put some dark marks through it so that it won’t be read automatically.